Apple Stops Selling Earphones and Speakers From Rivals Ahead of Expected New Product Launches - The Mac Observer

 Apple Not Selling Third-Party Earphones and Speakers

 Amongst the products removed from physical and online retail stores are those from Sonos, Bose, and Logitech.
-Apple stated that the move is part of regular changes to the products it sells.
-It means now that the company is offering only AirPods, AirPods Pro headphones, alongside thsoe made by its Beats subsidiary.
-Meanwhile, the only smart spakers it sells are its own HomePod and Beats Pill+ and a conference-room speaker from Pioneer that connects with an iPhone but does not directly compete with any Apple products.
+Apple stated that the move is part of the regular changes that it makes to the range of products it sells.
+The decision does though mean that the company is now offering only AirPods, AirPods Pro headphones, alongside those made by its Beats subsidiary.
+Meanwhile, the only smart speakers it sells are its own HomePod and Beats Pill+, In addition, there is a conference-room speaker from Pioneer that connects with an iPhone but does not directly compete with any Apple products available.